Sustainable development: a recognised and international commitment

 Membership of the United Nations Global Compact

-Since 2003, SPIE has been a member of the Global Compact, which encourages companies to adopt and promote 10 fundamental principles in the areas of human rights, working conditions, the environment and the fight against corruption.
+Since 2003, SPIE has been a participant of the Global Compact, which encourages companies to adopt and promote 10 fundamental principles in the areas of human rights, working conditions, the environment and the fight against corruption.
 The Group has therefore made a public commitment to developing a responsible, integrated and principles-based approach to achieving the United Nations Sustainable Development Goals.
 It also promotes these principles to all its suppliers and subcontractors.

 Commitments approved by the Science Based Targets initiative

-Launched in June 2015, the Science Based Targets initiative (SBTi) is a joint project involving four key environmental stakeholders: the Carbon Disclosure Project (CDP), the United Nations Global Compact, the World Resources Institute (WRI) and the World Wildlife Fund (WWF).
 In 2022, SBTi approved SPIE’s greenhouse gas emission reduction targets in line with its good practice guide and the Paris Agreement.
 These targets are considered to be aligned to the reductions required to keep global warming to 1.5 degrees Celsius, the most ambitious level under the SBTi process.

 Partner in the European Green Recovery Alliance